Running a successful experiential marketing campaign takes planning and processes, as well as preparing for the unexpected.

 Designing and making the key physical creative elements of the campaign can take the longest time, so this needs to be up and running as soon as possible.

 Recruiting appropriate brand ambassadors is also vital.
 Rather than simply pulling them from an existing ‘staffing pool’, it’s best to source them specifically to meet the requirements of the campaign, so they perfectly reflect the brand.
-Your chosen team of brand ambassadors then needs to be thoroughly trained.
+Your chosen team of brand ambassadors and influencers then needs to be thoroughly trained.

 The location should be carefully selected to enable the activation to engage with the target audience and bring the experiential concept to life.
 If this is a tour, the logistics must be planned out and booked.